psemdel/py-trading-bot/docs/automatic_orders.md

    The other preselection algorithms can be set the same way.
 The preselection algorithms can be found in core/bt.py (for backtesting) and in core/btP.py (for production, when differing).

+5. Every time an order is performed, a Telegram message is sent.
+Generally, the order creation is handled in orders/models.py.
+The messaging in reporting/telegram.py.
+As the bot and django are asynchronous, the database is used for the communication between both.
+Concretelly, the order is performed and a note is left in the Report which order was done.
+After the report creation is finished, another script read those notes and send the Telegram messages.